 Here are a few thoughts on the subject …

 - Most times, more communication is better than less communication.
 (That does not include talking instead of listening.)

 - It is OK to communicate the fact that there is nothing to report.

 - Try to put yourself in the shoes of people who might expect to hear from you.

 - Poor communication erodes relationships as much as anything.

 - When you don’t communicate at all, the person at the other end will make assumptions that you might not want them to make!

 Great communicators are thoughtful, not only in the messages they deliver, but also in when they deliver them.

 “Communication is a skill that you can learn.
 It’s like riding a bicycle or typing.
 If you’re willing to work at it, you can rapidly improve the quality of every part of your life.”
 Brian Tracy

-Having said all of the above, there are absolutely many times when silence is preferable to words … just not when people are waiting anxiously for an update!
+Having said all of the above, there are absolutely many times when silence is preferable to words (speaking in anger, telling lies etc) … just not when people are waiting anxiously for an update!